louis-pvs/plaincraft/ideas/ARCH-gh-worktree-bootstrap-sync.md

      needed.
 3. Stage and commit the edited idea file as the initial worktree commit using the existing message format: `[ID] Bootstrap worktree for issue #NN [skip ci]`.
+4. Ensure the bootstrap commit can bypass git hooks/GPG signing so it works in fresh worktrees where dependencies and keys are not yet available, while leaving guardrails intact for follow-up commits.
+5. Make the dry-run flow execute a bootstrap commit simulation by default so hook/GPG regressions surface before doing real worktree mutation.
-4. Push the branch and continue the existing PR prep flow.
+6. Push the branch and continue the existing PR prep flow.
-5. If the idea file is missing, retain the current fallback behavior using `.worktree-bootstrap.md`.
+7. If the idea file is missing, retain the current fallback behavior using `.worktree-bootstrap.md`.
-6. Add unit tests covering metadata edits to avoid clobbering unusual frontmatter layouts.
+8. Add unit tests covering metadata edits to avoid clobbering unusual frontmatter layouts.

 ## Acceptance Checklist